expo/expo/docs/versions/unversioned/guides/building-standalone-apps.md

 An Apple Developer account is needed to build the iOS standalone app, but a Google Play Developer account is not needed to build the Android standalone app.
 If you'd like to submit to either app store, you will of course need a developer account on that store.

 > **Warning:** Standalone apps are currently in beta!
-While the Android version has been heavily tested with [li.st](https://li.st/), the iOS version and our automated build pipeline for both are brand new so you may run into some issues.
-Be sure to reach out to us on Slack or Twitter if you do and we'll put them on our roadmap, much appreciated!
+While the Android version has been heavily tested, the iOS version and our automated build pipeline for both are still baking so you may run into some issues.
+Be sure to reach out to us on the forums if you do and we'll put them on our roadmap, much appreciated!

 ## 1. Install exp